Sonar

 Why does Sonar use Anthropic prompt caching?

 System messages are cached on every node.
-On repeat runs against the same workspace, this cuts input tokens roughly 70%, which directly compounds into latency and cost wins as the corpus of workspace context grows.
+On repeat runs against the same workspace, this cuts input tokens roughly 70%, which compounds into latency and cost wins as the corpus of workspace context grows.